 Master of Business Information Systems - 16 units x 6 credit points = Total of 96 credit points (minor thesis option) OR 14 units x 6 credit points + 1 unit x 12 credit points = Total of 96 credit points (industry experience option).

 Unit requisites - Previous study or other criteria required to gain admission into a particular unit is known as a pre-requisite.
 Co-requisites units must either be completed previously or may be taken concurrently in the same semester.
 All pre-requisite and co-requisite requirements must be undertaken in order to be able to enrol into a specific unit.
 You can check this information in the handbook.

 Each course has specific requirements that you must satisfy in order to graduate.
 Your course map clearly outlines the requirements of your degree and the order in which you should complete these requirements (refer to the map for the year you commenced your course).

 The Master of Business Information Systems course structure is:

 - Core Master's studies (48 credit points):

-- four Business information systems core units from an approved list
+- one Business information systems core units from an approved list

 - Advanced practice (24 credit points):